-CEUs are a means of measuring continued education for professionals with licenses, certifications, and professional memberships.
+Continuing Education Units, or CEUs (sometimes referred to as Continuing Education Credits or Continuing Education Courses), are a means of measuring continued education for nursing professionals with licenses, certifications, and professional memberships.
 They are a standard unit of measurement.

-They’re not unique to nurses, as they’re also utilized for doctors, engineers, lawyers, certified public accountants, real estate agents, various types of financial advisers, and others.
-They may also be referred to or filed as Continuing Competence Requirements.
+They’re not unique to nurses, as they’re also utilized for doctors, engineers, lawyers, certified public accountants, real estate agents, various types of financial advisers, and other professions.
+They may also be referred to or filed as Continuing Competence Requirements (CCRs).

-Various regulatory bodies require that these professionals earn a specific number of CEUs to ensure that they are compliant with current practices, meet at least minimum standards for safe practice, and maintain sufficient relevance in order to renew a license to practice.
+Various regulatory bodies require that these professionals earn a specific number of CEUs every year or other year to ensure that they are compliant with current practices, meet at least minimum standards for safe practice, and maintain sufficient relevance in order to renew a license to practice.
 The actual number of CEUs required per license or certification renewal can vary by state, license, and profession.
 Some states don’t even require them at all!

 CEUs may be a requirement, but they’re also at the core of personal career growth.
 They’re a driver for the ability to consistently be a knowledgeable and modern professional.

-If you’re a nursing student or a New Grad, take a deep breath before reading this.
+If you’re a nursing student or new grad, take a deep breath before reading this.

 Education never ends.